matlab-actions/run-tests/README.md

 in your project, the Run MATLAB Tests action uses the first MATLAB version on the runner's system `PATH`.

-**Note**: By running the code in this action, you will be executing third party code that is licensed under separate terms.
+**Note**: By running the code in this action, you will be executing third-party code that is licensed under separate terms.

 ## Usage